artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

 There are a number of microservice errors that will halt the workflow and cause Archivematica to report a 'Failed transfer'.
-It is important to note that not all microservice errors will lead in a failed transfer.
+It is important to note that not all microservice errors will lead to a failed transfer.
 Below is a list of common errors that will result in the 'Failed transfer' microservice to run and the transfer to be moved to the failed directory.